21Priyanshu/Banasthalite-Online-Exchange-Market/README.md

+#About
-‘Banasthalite Online Exchange Market’ is a web application for easy exchange of goods i.e. second hand books,stationary materials etc among students of Banasthali.
+**Banasthalite Online Exchange Market** is a web application for easy exchange of goods i.e. second hand books,stationary materials etc among students of Banasthali.
 The website is developed for two types of users – sellers and buyers(both are the students of Banasthali).A student can act as a seller, or as a